 A similar example can happen in Final Fantasy X, which clearly intends to ship Tidus/Yuna, but inexplicably includes a relationship system that includes Yuna, Lulu, and Rikku.
 Thus a number of scenes can take place implying Tidus' attraction with one of the other two girls before the game takes over and pushes him back to Yuna instead.
-While not nearly as extreme as the Rinoa example, as Yuna and Tidus have plenty of mandatory scenes throughout the story that build them as a couple and Yuna is always in the party when the game needs her to be, it can feel a bit ham-fisted if the player chased one of the other two women and yet Tidus always ends up with Yuna, Lulu always ends up with Wakka, and Rikku always ends up in the sequel single and refusing to talk about her relationship with Gippel.
+While not nearly as extreme as the Rinoa example, as Yuna and Tidus have plenty of mandatory scenes throughout the story that build them as a couple and Yuna is always in the party when the game needs her to be, it can feel a bit ham-fisted if the player chased one of the other two women and yet Tidus always ends up with Yuna, Lulu always ends up with Wakka (which comes out of nowhere in its own right), and Rikku always ends up in the sequel single and refusing to talk about her relationship with Gippel.

 Fire Emblem Jugdral: Finn and Raquesis are nearly an Official Couple.
 Finn gets a conversation with Raquesis' daughter in the second generation if he's her fathernote not true for all potential fathers, they're one of the pairings in the Oosawa manga adaptation.
 It's strongly implied that Finn and Raquesis were in love and that Finn continued to search for her in Thracia 776.
 The only hitch is that during the time both characters are playable in Genealogy of the Holy War, they have no conversations together, not even if they're married in Chapter 5.
 It's like the devs somehow forgot to put it in there.

 Fire Emblem Awakening mostly averts it - you can only get your characters married after they spend a lot of time on the battlefield together (which can never be less than four battles, and will usually be more), watch multiple conversations that give reasons at least somewhat believable for the two falling in love (with more conversations implied), and even then you have to make the final push for the characters to get married yourself.
-Well, except Chrom.
+Except Chrom.
 For storyline and mechanics reasons, he gets married to whichever one of his prospects he has the most support points with after Chapter 11.
 One character - which Chrom can marry - is made playable right at the beginning of that chapter!
 So if Chrom has no support points with any of his other prospects or they are already married, he can marry Olivia very shortly after meeting her with all of one support point - not even enough for a C-rank conversation!
+And since the game maintains the series tradition of permadeath should your characters die in a fight (though it's optional in this entry), there's a chance the player could get to the point of Chrom's marriage in the game and not have any of his potential brides still alive, so he will marry a random villager the player never hears from again.
 This get lampshaded even: